 - Sacré-Coeur Basilica: 35 rue du Chevalier de la Barre in the 18th.

 Parks, Gardens + Green Spaces

 During the summer parks and gardens are open later.
-There are over 100 that are open all night and a little more than a dozen open until midnight.
+There are over 400 parks in Paris and over 100 that are open all night and a little more than a dozen open until midnight.
 Check the park you are interested in to ensure which schedule it follows.
 In addition, there are many residential squares and green spaces will offer shade, fountains, and relief!
 Many are wonderful spots for a picnic!

 Here are some suggestions by arrondissement: